www.scantips.com

 A “point” is the theoretical zero size of a hypothetical point when perfectly focused.

-The Blue line is the actual focus point at S1.
+The Blue line is the actual focus point at S1, which is zero diameter at S1.

-C is the blur circle of the zero size point at S2.
+C is the larger blur circle of the zero size point at S2.

 c is the reproduced CoC size on the sensor.

-The concept of computed Depth of Field: The computed blurred diameter of a "point" that is out of focus in the camera lens is called CoC (Circle of Confusion).
-A "point" is the theoretical size of a hypothetical speck of size zero when perfectly focused, but any spot computes larger when blurred.
-However the CoC number that is entered into DOF calculations is chosen as a specific Maximum Allowable Limit of the diameter of a blurred point (computed from sensor size, in preparation for what the eye can see in future enlargement to 8x10 inches).
-Depth of Field simply computes the distance at which the blur of a out-of-focus point matches this CoC limit, conceptually planned be where any blur becomes just perceivable by eye (in a standard 8x10 inch enlargement).
-See the CoC diagram (and the next page continues too).
-Misfocus increases blurred size very gradually, so there is NO precise border line on sharpness.
-But still, the DOF formula computes the distance very precisely, even if our eye can't detect any difference just barely on either side of that limit.
+The concept of CoC and computed Depth of Field: The computed blurred diameter of a "point" that is out-of-focus in the camera lens is called CoC (Circle of Confusion).
+A "point" is the theoretical size of a hypothetical speck of size zero when perfectly focused, which math can compute, but any spot computes larger when blurred.
+However the CoC number that is entered into DoF calculations is chosen as a specific Maximum Allowable Limit of the diameter of a blurred point (computed from sensor size enlarged to a conventional 8x10 inch print), in preparation for what the eye can see in future enlargement.
+Depth of Field simply computes the distance at which the blur of a out-of-focus point matches this CoC limit, conceptually planned to be where any blur becomes just perceivable by eye (in a standard 8x10 inch enlargement).
+The blur is gradual with distance, but the math says the tiniest bit inside the limit is sharp, and the tiniest bit outside is out-of-focus.
+The change is much more vague though.
+See the CoC diagram here (and the next page continues too).
+Misfocus increases blurred size very gradually, so there is NO precise or visible border line of sharpness.
+But still, the DoF formula computes the distance as if it were precise, ignoring our input data (sensor size and focal length are rounded, and subject distance is usually a crude guess, and even if our eye can't detect any difference just barely on either side of that limit.

-Just saying, do realize that in the math of Depth of Field calculations, the blur of a "point" at the end of the computed DOF range has reached the full size of this Maximum Allowable CoC limit, but is still reported as being in DOF range and acceptably sharp.
+Just saying, do realize that in the math of Depth of Field calculations, the blur of a "point" at the end of the computed DoF range has reached the full size of this Maximum Allowable CoC limit, but is still reported as being in DoF range and acceptably sharp.
 And then, just the slightest greater distance is reported as exceeding the CoC limit to be unacceptable, because it is computed to have passed the threshold of perception by the human eye (in the standard 8x10 inch print enlargement).
-DOF simply reports the distance where the degree of misfocus crosses that CoC limit line, even if such line of difference is pretty vague to our eye.
-Meaning, sharpness wasn't quite that good just before reaching the limit, and not quite that bad just after.
-Still, DOF is a good guide of what to expect in terms of focus sharpness.
+DoF simply reports the distance where the degree of misfocus crosses that CoC limit line, even if such line of difference is pretty vague to our eye.
+Meaning, sharpness wasn't that good just before reaching the limit, and not that bad just after.
+Near that line, the two sides are really the same.
+Still, DoF is a good guide of what to expect in terms of focus zone sharpness.
 We are usually just guessing distances anyway.

 In any given camera, Depth of Field is determined by the combination of three lens factors, and IF with all else the same, then:

-Depth of field Span is total range, the sum of DOF range in front of focus, and DOF range behind focus.
+Depth of field Span is total DoF range, the sum of DoF range in front of focus, and DoF range behind focus.

 These three lens properties are in the lens image projected onto the sensor, and we adjust those in our camera to control depth of field.
 However, there are four factors computing Depth of Field, perhaps not always understood.